JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

         self.setup_theme_handling()
 ```

-This centralized approach replaces the previous LazyGUILoader pattern, with the `MainWindow` class directly instantiating and coordinating all its helper classes and tab components during initialization.

 ## Main Window

-The Main Window functionality is now distributed across multiple modules in the `gui_main_window/` directory, which serves as the central UI component for the AV Spex application.
-This modular approach separates concerns for better maintainability:
+The Main Window functionality is distributed across multiple modules in the `gui_main_window/` directory, which serves as the central UI component for the AV Spex gui:

 - **`gui_main_window_ui.py`**: Contains the `MainWindowUI` class with UI setup and layout management
 - **`gui_main_window_processing.py`**: Contains the `MainWindowProcessing` class for processing workflows and worker thread management